U.S. Coast Guard investigates oil slick off California coast

 The Center for Biological Diversity said the slick adds to environmental concerns raised by offshore energy development.

-“We’ll see spill after spill if we don’t shut down these aging oil platforms and pipelines," said Miyoko Sakashita, a spokeswoman for the conservation group.
+“We’ll see spill after spill if we don’t shut down these ageing oil platforms and pipelines," said Miyoko Sakashita, a spokeswoman for the conservation group.

 (Reporting by Alex Dobuzinskis and Dan Whitcomb; Additional reporting by Steve Gorman and Rory Carroll in San Francisco; Editing by Mohammad Zargham and Eric Beech)